psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 # Abraham Elder and The Pied Piper of Newtown

 You will have heard, no doubt, of the strange tale of the Pied Piper of Hamelin?
 Yes?
 No?
-No matter either way, for here is an equally curious tale of another piper, another *pied* paper, or perhaps it was the same one, who visited the then prosperous harbour town of Newtown on the Isle of Wight back in the days of once.
+No matter either way, for here is an equally curious tale of another piper, another *pied* paper, or perhaps it was the *same* piper, who visited the then prosperous harbour town of Newtown on the Isle of Wight back in the days of once.

 Oh, what a prosperous place it was.
 The names the tell us so live on today — Silver Street and Gold Street – even if the town does not.
 But what of the *story*?
 What of the story that is claimed to be older in the telling that even the Hamelin tale?
 And what of its origins?